 Using the search port

-search = ctx.search(project_search)
+search = ctx.search_query(project_search)

 hits, total = await search.search(